Introduction

 Duke Law School Bolch Judicial Institute

-This article describes the effects of implicit bias on judges behaviors and makes suggestions for mitigating these effects. - Implicit Bias Module Series
+This article describes the effects of implicit bias on judges’ behaviors and makes suggestions for mitigating these effects.

 University of California/Los Angeles Equity, Diversity & Inclusion

-This sites provides another series of short videos on implicit bias. - Driving Campus Diversity One Decision at a Time
+This site provides another series of short videos on implicit bias.

 Interactive Webinars